kurko/crane/README.markdown

 Get into your project root directory and type:

 <pre>
-	$ uplift init
+	$ crane init
 </pre>

 This will inquire you about FTP informations.
-This configuration will be saved in a file called .uplift in the same folder.
+This configuration will be saved in a file called .crane in the same folder.

 License
 ====